 - WHITECLAY TASK FORCE (LB407) would create and provide duties for the Whiteclay Public Health Emergency Task Force, to address the alcohol sales to residents of the Pine Ridge Indian Reservation in S.D.

 - LGBT WORKPLACE PROTECTIONS (LB 173) would provide workplace protections from being fired for LGBTQ Nebraskans.

 March 1, 9:15 a.m.
 Room 1525

 LB 504: SUPPORT*

 (*Bold supports LB 504 only if an amendment is added requiring a moratorium on pipelines and other infrastructure projects in the Sandhills region.)

 Introduced by Sen. Brewer, this bill would halt all Wind Energy projects in the Sandhills.

-- Bill would create a two year moratorium that would ban wind energy development in the Sandhills to study the potential effects of that that ecosystem and the aquifer.
+- Bill would create a two year moratorium that would ban wind energy development in the Sandhills to study the potential effects on that ecosystem and the aquifer.

 - Bold would support this bill if an amendment is added that would also halt pipelines throughout the state, as well and study the effects of the pipeline on that ecosystem and the aquifer.